jkintner25/BeaverNote/README.md

 ## About

 Beavernote is an Evernote clone created by Jeffrey Kintner.
-Users can demo the app via a demo user, create an account, or download the app and run it locally!
+Users can demo the app via a demo user, create an account, or download the app and run it locally.

 Beavernote allows users to create, read, update, and delete notes stored inside notebooks (which the user may also create, read, update, and delete).
 No user can access the notes belonging to any other user.